Shushsa/docs/docs/exchange.md

 In order to list a token, one must simply vest the appropriate quality of any whitelisted asset, as a spam prevention mechanism.

-## Q8: How will Kira implement liquidity pool?
+## Q8: How will Kira implement its onchain liquidity pool?

-The first iteration of the liquidity pool system will be enabling transfers of stake-able assets (tokens representing shares of the staked coins) in conjunction with the Multi Bonded Proof of Stake consensus.
-This creates a self-balancing system that increases the liquidity of the order books as well as increases the security of the network.
+The first iteration of our liquidity pool will enable transfers of stakeable assets (e.g. tokens representing a corresponding claim on locked tokens) in conjunction with our Multi Bonded Proof of Stake consensus design.
+This creates a self-balancing system that increases order book depth and bolsters the overall security of the network.

-For example, by staking Bitcoin on Kira you can earn passive income from the exchange fees when your BTC is locked.
-You can unlock your BTC by waiting 21 days for the unbound to occur but if you can't wait for any reason you can sell a share representing staked BTC (sBTC) for not-staked BTC to claim it immediately.
+For example, by staking Bitcoin on KiraEx, users can earn passive income from exchange fees over the period that the assets are locked.
+Users can later unlock their Bitcoin by waiting a 21 day unbonding period to elapse.
+However if a user would prefer not to wait, they also have the option to sell (at a slight discount) the tokenized shares representing staked tokens (e.g. sBTC) and claim the underlying asset immediately.
+On the other hand, this mechanism enables patient speculators to buy discounted claims on locked assets, wait an unbonding period, and profit.

-People want to earn rewards but sometimes just can't wait to unbond staked assets.
-The opportunity to use the exchange and immediately liquidate staked positions increases along the growing amount of stake bonded.
-This creates a major opportunity for everyone who does not immediately requires access to their cryptocurrencies and injects external value to the network through the exchange fees.

-The value of shares of staked and non-staked coins is predictable because you can always claim your tokens back 1:1 for each share of the token you have as long as the validator from whom shares originate - is not slashed.
-Demand for the share liquidation induces growing opportunity for speculators who can buy cheap shares and can unbond them by simply awaiting the unbound time to claim the non-staked tokens.
+The volume traded on these secondary markets (e.g. sBTC vs. BTC) will tend to increase as total bonded stake grows across the exchange.
+This creates opportunities for users who do not immediately require access to their cryptoassets, and injects value into the network via exchange fees.
+The value of shares representing staked tokens is mostly predictable because a user can always claim back their tokens 1:1, provided the validator from whom those shares originate has not been slashed.

 As a final part, a dynamic inflation mechanism ensures demand for staking wile governance controlled slashing guarantees maximum security of stake bonded.
 This creates a self-sustaining liquidity pool of all whitelisted stake-able assets.
 Demand to liquidate shares of staked coins increases the use of exchange and growing revenues of the network from the fees.
 Growing revenues imply a growing amount of delegation and security of the network and finally increases the demand to liquidate shares of staked coins.